The Health Benefits of Creativity

 Take up dancing.
 It doesn’t get much more creative than expressing yourself through dance moves.
 Plus, dancing can help build balance and coordination, making you more confident on your feet, de Boer says.

-You can put on some music and dance at home or try a dance class.
-Many are offered via SilverSneakers LIVE classes, or you can check your local community or cultural centers for free or low-cost options.
+You can put on some music and dance at home or try a dance fitness class.
+Line Dancing and Zumba Gold are two fun SilverSneakers LIVE classes.
+Or you can check your local community or cultural centers for free or low-cost options.

 2. Focus on the Process